- Official COVID-19 Information and Updates

-Remote learning options for Rackham academic and professional development programming are being developed for the fall.
-Updates will be reflected on the Rackham Events Calendar.
+Rackham is currently offering a range of remote learning options for Rackham academic and professional development programming.
+Updates are reflected on the Rackham events calendar.
 In addition, through the university, students have access to premium content from Versatile PhD, a supportive, web-based community that provides resources and information on non-academic careers for Ph.D.s, candidates, and master’s degree holders.

 Rackham Interdisciplinary Workshops (RIWs)